 The dust roiled up by the COVID pandemic has certainly not settled.
-What has happened is that we all – businesses, academic institutions, governments and individuals- have come to terms with the fact that change is the new order of the day and that this change must be unprecedented and such that calls upon our best faculties and capacities for survival.
+We all – businesses, academic institutions, governments, and individuals- have come to terms with the fact that change is the new order of the day and that this change must be unprecedented and calls upon our best faculties and capacities for survival.

-One manifestation of this ‘change’ is the prompt action on the part of many schools (among the top-20 listed on Forbes’ America’s Top Colleges) to adopt a test-optional policy.
-The change is unprecedented in recent history and at the same time it is important to note that this is not a permanent status of policy; it is a one-year policy pertinent for those applying in the 2020-2021 application cycle.
+One manifestation of this ‘change’ is the prompt action of many schools (among the top 20 listed on Forbes’ America’s Top Colleges) to adopt a test-optional policy.
+The change is unprecedented in recent history.
+At the same time, it is essential to note that this is not a permanent policy status; it is a one-year policy pertinent for those applying in the 2020-2021 application cycle.

-Test blind is a more precise term; it means that that a particular school does not consider SAT or ACT scores in the review process and hence those who submit and those who don’t submit scores can expect to gain or lose little on the basis of these scores.
+Test blind is a more precise term; it means that a particular school does not consider SAT or ACT scores in the review process, and hence, those who submit and those who don’t submit scores can expect to gain or lose little based on these scores.
 The selections will be made on other criteria.
 That again is a grey and disputatious area!!!

 – Dr. Radhika Vikramjeet